rish987/rish987.github.io/src/index.md

 [Lean](https://lean-lang.org/) and [Dedukti](https://deducteam.github.io/),
 and expect to complete my doctoral studies in February 2026.

+I'm generally interested in the use of **proof assistants** for formalizing mathematics and verifying/synthesizing provably correct programs.
+My doctoral studies relate to the topic of **proof translation** between proof assistants, for the purpose of improved interoperability between different proof systems with different theoretical foundations.

+My post-doctoral research interests are shifting towards the topic of **program verification** and **program synthesis**, specifically within the context of proof assistants such as Lean.
+I'm interested in designing **search spaces** and **intelligent agents** for program synthesis, as well as applications of program synthesis to **metaprogam/tactic synthesis**, **automated theorem proving**, and the **automated discovery of mathematical objects/definitions/theorems** within proof assistants.
+I'm actively searching for post-doc positions along these lines!

 <!--
 > [!NOTE]
 > This website is obviously a fake one, but it's meant to be very easy to use.